 The fun and games begin in the morning and do not end until sundown.
 Make sure you wear some clothes that you are willing to dispose of afterward, and if you bring a camera be mindful of it!
 The kids can be ruthless.
 This last Holi, I was hit point-blank by a water balloon that nearly bruised my back.
 The kids can be ruthless, but hey, it’s the one day in the year they get to throw water balloons at strangers.

 Spend a day immersed enjoying the festivities and the traditional Holi delicacies.
 Taste delicious local food and drinks.
 If you have the interest, try the customary drink bhang, which is a green paste made from cannabis and lassi along with some other spices.
 Where else can you get a nice ganja buzz on, while watching a wild water balloon and colored powder free-for-all?

 We take festival-goers to the most happening spots in Kathmandu, including Kathmandu Durbar Square, where the most excitement happens.
 Whether you want to be in the center of it all, or on a rooftop watching the event from a safe distance, we arrange for that.

-Ask us for details about Spring 2019’s Holi celebration.
-The Holi Festival date is Thursday March 20, 2019.
+Ask us for details about the Spring 2021 Holi celebration.
+The Holi Festival date is Thursday, March 28, 2021.
 Come celebrate with us in a full day of festivities.
 You will not only have an awesome time, but you will learn about and experience a unique holiday of a foreign culture.
 Remember, you are never too old to find your inner child and just play!
 Have some drinks, throw some paint, get painted, and have yourself a good time!